Updated: Mar 2

 The reasons why a specific outfit might not work, could be for instance that it does not go well with the background we have picked.
 I also often have customers who bring with them outfits that look great when you see them in person, but for a head and shoulders headshot, you won't see most of it, and that can drastically change the way the outfit looks.

 If you are in the process of picking your outfits for the session, but are not sure about how a specific outfit will look in the headshot, you can take a selfie, or take a photo in front of a mirror, and then crop it tight to see what that would look like once you have cropped it.
-That can help you picking the outfit for the session, and you can always have a look at how I crop them in my headshots gallery which can be found here:
+That can help you picking the outfit for the session, and you can always have a look at how I crop them in my headshots galleries which can be found here:

 I wold also be careful with low cut tops and vest like tops, as headshots tend to be cropped quite tightly, and you want to make sure that enough of the outfit is in the shot.
 Said that, there are ways I can pose you in order to get more of the outfit int he shot.